niraljshah/SupervisedLearningOverview/README.rst

 ============================================================

 * Added class knn to run K-NN method to compare with multiple inputs
-* Added class knn_10fold to run K-nn method on training data with 10-fold cross validation and comparing multiple inputs.
+* Added class knn_10fold to run K-nn method on training data with 10-fold cross validation, comparing multiple inputs.

 ------